LeonDogu/LeonDogu/README.md

 ## Hi there 👋,

 I'm Leon Dogu
-- Currently: BSc Business-IS Student at  University of Muenster
+- Currently: BSc Business Information Systems Student at  University of Muenster